Oldranda1414/SP2PFL-ProjectManagement/docs/planning.md

 The following Agenda will be carried out throughout the JPPSs

+1. Introduction
     - Introduction of attendees
     - Introduction of project
-- Introduction of the Agenda
+    - Introduction of the agenda
+2. Project Analysis
-- Generation of Work Breakdown Structure
+    - Develop of Work Breakdown Structure
-- Generation of Dependency Diagram
+    - Construct of Dependency Diagram
-- Generation of Network Diagram
+    - Construct of Network Diagram
     - Schedule Compression
+3. Risk and Resource Planning
     - Risk Assessment
+    - Resource Allocation
+4. Documentation
+    - Draft of Project Definition Statement
     - Writing of Project Proposal
+    - Summarise Project Notebook

 ### Deliverables

+The deliverables expected to be produced at the end of the meetings are:

 - Project Definition Statement (PDS)
 - Work Breakdown Structure (WBS)
 - Required Resources
 - Resource Allocation
-- Compute Activity Duration
+- Estimate Activity Duration
 - Project Network Schedule
 - Activity Scheduling
 - Project Notebook